Welcome to today's edition of the Rush 24-7 podcast.

 He's on the scene in Ferguson.

-And he was reporting uh from the press conference after the police chief had announced, hey, we've got video inside that convenience store.
+And he was reporting from the press conference after the police chief had announced, hey, we've got video inside that convenience store.

 The gentle giant essentially was robbing the place of a box of cigars.

-Turns out swisher sweets.
+Turns out Swisher Sweets.

 Do you know why?

-Have you ever smoked the Swisher Sweets Nerdly?
+Have you ever smoked the Swisher Sweet Snerdly?

 Well, I have.

-They're actually they're good for when you're 16, 17 and just starting to smoke.
+They're actually, they're good for when you're 16, 17 and just starting to smoke.

 They're sweet.

-Little cigarettos and stuff.
+Little cigarettes and stuff.

 Oh, yeah, I smoked them for real.